SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 You can specify a list of packages and/or software components to be checked.
 This must be in the same format as below example for a `atcconfig.yml` file.
 For each package that has to be checked you can configure if you want the subpackages to be included in checks or not.
 Please note that if you chose to provide both packages and software components to be checked with the `atcconfig.yml` file, the set of packages and the set of software components will be combinend by the API using a logical AND operation.
+Therefore, we advise to specify either the Software Components or Packages.

-See below example for an `atcconfig.yml` file with packages and software components to be checked:
+See below example for an `atcconfig.yml` file with both packages and software components to be checked:

 ```yaml
 atcobjects: